U.S. Polo Assn. Supports Collegiate Partnership Program For Sixth Consecutive Season

-(MENAFN- ACCESSWIRE) 52 College Teams Receive Gear for 2024 Season from Global, Sport-Inspired Brand

-WEST PALM BEACH, FL / ACCESSWIRE / February 8, 2024 / U.S. Polo Assn. , the official brand of the United States Polo Association (USPA), will outfit teams for the 2024 Collegiate Polo Season through its nationwide Collegiate Partnership Program (CPP) for the sixth consecutive season.
+West Palm Beach, FL, Feb 8, 2024 - (ACN Newswire) - U.S. Polo Assn. , the official brand of the United States Polo Association (USPA), will outfit teams for the 2024 Collegiate Polo Season through its nationwide Collegiate Partnership Program (CPP) for the sixth consecutive season.

 A record total of 32 colleges have signed up to participate in U.S. Polo Assn.'s annual CPP, representing 52 collegiate teams with 30 women's and 22 men's teams.
 Enrollment for the sport's enrichment program is open to all colleges and universities with a USPA-sanctioned polo team and lasts for one academic year.
 Teams in the program range from East Coast to West Coast and include small private and large public institutions, as well as Ivy Leagues and Historically Black Colleges or Universities (HBCUs).
 New schools joining the program this year include Brown University, Cornell University, and Georgetown University.